Rhys Darby: Career

 Rhys appeared in "Night Groovers" – 3rd collection of rADz – (radical art Haiku films by Yeti Productions) in 2000.
 Rhysently Granted performed at two international comedy festivals which led to Darby moving back to Auckland to seek more solo stand-up experience.
-After performing his first solo show at the 2002 Edinburgh Festival Fringe, Darby moved to the UK to pursue his career further.
+After performing his first solo show at the 2002 Edinburgh Festival Fringe, Darby moved to the UK to pursue his career.

 In 2004, he appeared in the Flight of the Conchords BBC radio series as the band's manager Brian Nesbit alongside comedy stars such as Rob Brydon, Andy Parsons and Jimmy Carr.
 Darby's character was renamed to Murray Hewitt, the band's manager, for the Flight of the Conchords TV show.
 He provided vocals for the track "Leggy Blonde" on their self-titled first album and also in the second series of the show on the track "Rejected" during the episode "A Good Opportunity" alongside tenor Andrew Drost.

 Darby played the role of Norman, the boss of Jim Carrey's character in Yes Man.
 In July 2008 he appeared in a Nike advertisement featuring Roger Federer; he played an impostor posing as Federer's coach.

-He appeared on a British children's television programme The Slammer during its first series.
-He also appeared in several advertisements for New Zealand mobile phone company 2degrees.
+Darby appeared on a British children's television programme The Slammer during its first series.
 He appeared on Soccer AM on 18 October 2008 and on Never Mind The Buzzcocks on 23 October.

-Rhys Darby's hair colour is self-described as Electric Copper in the episode of Flight of the Conchords entitled Murray Takes It to the Next Level.
-He refers to this in his stand-up show It's Rhys Darby Night which he performed at the Edinburgh Festival Fringe on 6–15 August 2009, The Bloomsbury Theatre in London from 27 July to 1 August and toured around New Zealand with in October and November that year.

-Darby played the role of Angus in the Richard Curtis film The Boat That Rocked released in the UK on 1 April 2009.
+Darby performed his stand-up show It's Rhys Darby Night at the Edinburgh Festival Fringe on 6–15 August 2009, at the Bloomsbury Theatre in London from 27 July to 1 August, and toured New Zealand in October and November in 2009.
+He played the role of Angus in the Richard Curtis film The Boat That Rocked released in the UK on 1 April 2009.
 This film was released in some countries in November 2009 under the name Pirate Radio.